 The message of a political party should be clear and easy to understand.
-It should base on the party’s values and beliefs.
+It should be based on the party’s values and beliefs.
 The letter should also be relevant to the voters.

 A positive image is essential for a political brand.
-The party needs to see as trustworthy and honest.
-The party should also see as being on the side of the people.
+The party needs to be seen as trustworthy and honest.
+The party should also be seen as being on the side of the people.

 Branding is one of the essential aspects of politics.
 A well-branded politician can create a successful career, while a poorly branded politician can quickly find themselves out of office.
 Several elements go into effective political Branding.

 The first element is visibility.
 An excellent political brand needs to be visible to the public.
 It means the politician needs to be active on social media and in the news.
 They also need to have a strong presence at public events.

 The second element is consistency.
 An excellent political brand needs to be consistent across all platforms.
 The politician’s message must be the same no matter where or what they are doing.

 The third element is credibility.
 An excellent political brand needs to be credible to the public.
 Politicians must be honest and trustworthy and have a record of accomplishments that the public can trust.

 The fourth element is emotion.
 An excellent political brand needs to evoke emotion in the viewer.
 The politician should be someone people can feel passionate about, whether they agree with them.

 Political Branding is essential because it can connect the politician and the voter.

 It can also help to shape the voter’s opinion of the politician and their policies.